 - 1. Students need to be in school if it is at all possible.
-Issues of student academic loss, student mental health deterioration, and lack of supervision for students as parents return to work, are real and significant factors which support the need for students to be in school. - 2.
-Students are not generally considered high-risk individuals for COVID19. - 3.
+Issues of student academic loss, student mental health deterioration, and lack of supervision for students as parents return to work are real and significant factors which support the need for students to be in school. - 2.
+Students in the age-band of K-12 schools are not considered by the CDC to be high-risk individuals for COVID19, although exceptions exist, of course. - 3.
 Staff members are at higher risk than our students, and all reasonable means by which we can protect our staff members should be implemented, including requiring mask or shield wearing of all individuals in our buildings. - 4.
 There are many unknowns and constant change in the current circumstances.
 We will endeavor to study, consider, discuss and debate when making decisions that may have an impact on our staff members' and students' lives.
 We will support the best efforts of all stakeholders in this process, and we realize there may not be clear answers or strong evidence for or against a particular decision.
 We will act in good faith to support the decisions made and be willing to support when information changes and there is a need for adjustments to the plan.